 2. Authorization Procedures Set forth in the Bylaw

-- All transactions with related parties, excluding one-time transactions with a value of less than 10 million yen and annual transaction value less than 30 million yen for ongoing transaction, must be deliberated to identify risks and compliance issues and receive approval from the Compliance Committee which includes an external independent member (a person having a specialized knowledge on compliance, appointed by ADIM’s Board of Directors).
+- All transactions with related parties, excluding one-time transactions with a value of less than 10 million yen and annual transaction value less than 30 million yen for ongoing transaction, must be deliberated to identify risks and compliance issues and receive approval from IRM 's Compliance Committee which includes an external independent member (a person having a specialized knowledge on compliance, appointed by IRM’s Board of Directors).

-- The Compliance Officer is to inform the Compliance Committee’s deliberations and the decisions to the Investment Committee.
+- The Compliance Officer is to report the Compliance Committee’s deliberations and the decisions to the Investment Committee.

-- After the deliberation by the Investment Committee consisting an external independent member (a person having a professional knowledge on REIT’s investment management appointed by the ADIM’s Board of Directors), it approves the transaction and receive pre-authorization by ADR’s Board of Directors, the transaction is put forth to be resolved by ADIM’s Board of Directors.
+- After the deliberation by IRM 's Investment Committee consisting an external independent member (a person having a professional knowledge on REIT’s investment management appointed by the IRM’s Board of Directors), it approves the transaction and report the progress of deliberation and approval details by the Investment Committee of ADR to the Board of Directors of IRM and discuss the deliberation items.

 3. Definition of Related Parties

-- Related parties defined under Article 15-(2)-1 of the Act on Investment Trusts and Investment Corporations
+- Related-parties defined in Article 201(1) of the Act on Investment Trust and Investment Corporation

 4. Scope of Related Party Transactions